 Memory and Learning

-Each of the three types of sleep, including REM (rapid eye movement) sleep, stage 1 NREM (non rapid eye movement) sleep, stage 2 NREM sleep, and slow wave sleep all have various and extremely important functions throughout the night.
+Each of the three types of sleep, including REM (rapid eye movement) sleep, stage 1 NREM (non rapid eye movement) sleep, stage 2 NREM sleep, and slow-wave sleep all have various and extremely important functions throughout the night.
 Many of these functions are integral to memory, learning and consolidation.
 The first benefit of sleep in regards to memory and learning is the transfer of short-term, fact-based memories into long-term storage within the brain.
-This is an important component before learning as it frees up necessary space in order to make new memories.
+This is an important component before learning as it frees up the necessary space in order to make new memories.

 The hippocampus provides a place to store short-term information but is extremely limited.
 During stage 2 NREM sleep, this information is transferred to the cortex, which is responsible for long-term memory storage.
 This is done through pulses, known as sleep spindles, which travel between the hippocampus and the cortex, thus freeing up space to take on new short- term information the following day.

 As Walker found in his sleep research: “The pulses kept weaving a path back and forth between the hippocampus, with its short- term, limited storage space, and the far longer storage site of the cortex (analogous to a large memory hard drive).
 In that moment we had just become privy to an electrical transaction occurring in the quiet secrecy of sleep: one that was shifting fact-based memories from the temporary storage depot (the hippocampus) to a long-term secure vault (the cortex).”